 After years of personal practise I embarked upon a foundation course with the British Wheel of Yoga which in turn led on to a two-year Teacher Training Program with Jeremy Jones from the Yoga College (registered with Independent Yoga Network) and to where I am today – teaching Yoga in my own Yoga Centre in Great Notley.

 I have met many wonderful, inspiring teachers over the years and Im influenced by them all in some way.
 I believe in Yin and Yang, softness and strength, one does not exist without the other.
 So classes will have an element of them both, inner strength and inner fire, coupled with softness and letting go.

 I enjoy my own practise and regularly attend workshops and training to keep me inspired.

-I believe we need to experience and be ‘in’ each posture…to enjoy the effects that each posture brings us, notice and observe how it makes us feel.
 Self enquiry is so important, observing how feel physically, mentally, energetically and emotionally.
-Noticing how the breaths ‘re-acts’ to the postures…is there ease, steadiness, calmness.
+Noticing how the breath ‘re-acts’ to the postures…is there ease, steadiness, calmness.
 I try to observe Ahimsa..non vilonece to yourself physically and mentally, being kind to yourself and your body…if you feel it you are right where you need to be at that present moment…in the moment…the precious present.

 My journey is always evolving and growing, I am still a student and always will be but I feel extremely blessed to be able to share my experiences so far with many people.
 I do firmly believe Yoga is for everyone and every body.